mir-dataset-loaders/mirdata/docs/source/tutorial.rst

         orchset = mirdata.Dataset('orchset')
         orchset.download()  # Dataset is downloaded at user root folder

-Donwloading a dataset into a specified folder:
+Downloading a dataset into a specified folder:
     Now ``data_home`` is specified and so ORCHSET will be downloaded and retrieved from it:

     .. code-block:: python